QuickBooks HelpQuickBooksHelpIntuit

 Read The Pensions Regulator’s detailed guidance for employers.

-It’s your legal duty as an employer to complete the declaration, although you can delegate it to an agent, accountant or to your pension provider, make sure that you know who is going to make the declaration.
-If you do not complete this on time you will be subject to fines and penalties.
+• It is your legal responsibility as an employer to complete the declaration, although you can delegate it to an agent, accountant or your pension provider.

-As part of the ongoing employer duties, every 3 years after your initial duty start/staging date you’ll need to reassess all employees who have opted out or ceased their membership in the previous years.
+As part of the ongoing employer duties, every 3 years after your initial duty start/staging date you must reassess employees who have opted out or stopped their membership in the previous years.

 Employers in the UK are legally required to put employees who qualify into a workplace pension scheme.
 Also known as automatic enrolment, this means a percentage of the employee’s pay is put into the pensions scheme automatically every payday.
 This will help your staff save for their retirement.